 For more than 30 years, this company has been producing innovative aftermarket tools for the military, aerospace, automotive, and medical industries.
 It is one of the leading names in assembly tooling and connector service.
 It has a manufacturing facility outside Portland, Oregon and its headquarters are in El Monte, California.
 If you frequently install rivets, get the Astro Pneumatic Rivet Tool and make your job easier.

 Back in the 1900s, the Sherman-Klove company was founded by Noah Grover and H. Sherman Klove.
 The main reason the company was created was to supply munitions in World War I. However, it soon started making motor housings in a screw machine plant.
 The company is now known as SK Tools and manufactures products using tough American steel.
 It has forging facilities in Colorado and is headquartered in Sycamore, Illinois.
 Its rivet guns, like the Marson Professional Hand Riveter, are very well-rated.

 Ginour states that its goal is creating products that inspire its clients to live convenient lifestyles.
 The company produces hand tools, power tools, automotive tools, home and kitchen tools, and lawn and garden tools.
 The tools offer top performance and feature innovative technology, ensuring the safety of users.
-If you're in the market for a hand rivet gun, get the Ginour Hand Rivet Nut Kit.
+If you're in the market for a hand rivet tool, get the Ginour Rivet Nut Tool 3 in 1.

 Rivet Gun Pricing

 - $20-$50: Here’s where you’ll find hand-powered rivet guns and lever rivet guns.
 Some come with different mandrels, rivet nuts, and nose pieces.

 - $50-$100: This category consists of pneumatic riveters and some battery-powered rivet guns.
 The riveters are ideal for automotive and construction assembly work.